locusf/mesa-1/mesa/src/gallium/docs/source/context.rst

 This can be considered the equivalent of a CPU memcpy.

-``blit`` blits a region of a resource to a region of another resource, including scaling, format conversion, and up-/downsampling, as well as a destination clip rectangle (scissors).
+``blit`` blits a region of a resource to a region of another resource, including scaling, format conversion, and up-/downsampling, as well as a destination clip rectangle (scissors) and window rectangles.
+It can also optionally honor the current render condition (but either way the blit itself never contributes anything to queries currently gathering data).
 As opposed to manually drawing a textured quad, this lets the pipe driver choose the optimal method for blitting (like using a special 2D engine), and usually offers, for example, accelerated stencil-only copies even where